Is Seasonal Affective Disorder (SAD) A Myth?

 Takeaway

-Seasonal affective disorder (SAD) seems to remain a viable explanation for feeling down in the winter, when access to natural light becomes more limited.
+Seasonal affective disorder (SAD) seems to remain a viable explanation for feeling down in the winter, when natural light becomes more limited.
 While some scientists claim this type of depression does not exist, many studies prove it can occur, and it remains a subset of depression in the DSM-5.
 If a person suspects they have SAD but is not sure where to start, counseling may be a productive area to begin.

 Depression is treatable, and you're not alone